cedricngd/Personnal-Traveler-Checklist-2018/README.md

 # Personnal Traveller Checklist

-This is a repo for a student project of Ionic app
+This is a repo for an Ionic app student project.

-**Members:** Cédric NGUYEN DUC
+**Members:** Cédric NGUYEN DUC Silvestre PERRET

 **Client:** Amadeus